Private tutoring at a first glance might seem to benefit only the pupil, since it is he who advances thanks to his hours with a private tutor.

 Prepare for your exams with the help of a private tutor (Source: Max Pixel)

 For this type of private teacher, giving private lessons can be a great way to practice teaching their subject of study, either as a way of reviewing material, or to practice the discipline of teaching itself.

 Is there a better way for a future teacher to train, than to practice her profession whilst simultaneously learning it in theory?
 If in the courses she takes, she learns about her chosen profession, then in dispensing of lessons, she puts it into practice.

-By practising teaching in the context of private tuition, the tutor can discover, for herself, the answers to these questions, and more.
+By practising teaching in the context of private tuition in the UK, the tutor can discover, for herself, the answers to these questions, and more.

 Teaching can be frustrating.
 Often the teacher, faced with a class of thirty pupils, cannot resolve the issues which prevent each from reaching his or her full potential.
 She is unable to devote the necessary time to each and every member of the class.